sb1992/NETL-Automatic-Topic-Labelling-/README.md

 * word2vec_phrases.py: This is also similar to pruned_documents.py but since output of this file is used in generating word2vec file we remove any brackets from the wikipedia title and tokenise it using StanFord tokeniser.
 Again if you need a pre computed one URL is given above word2vec phrase list.
 These labels are only considered to get a potential label from word2vec model.
 Output will be in training/additional_files
 *  get_indices.py: This model takes outputfiles of pruned_documents.py and word2vec_phrase.py and just gives the index position of those labels in the respective models.
 Again for ease of just running the model they are already computed and placed in model_run/support_files(doc2vec_indices,word2vec_indices).

-NOTE: While running the training models make sure that you move all previously generated directories to other location or chage the name of output files in main_train.py else files or directories may be over written.
+NOTE: While running the training models make sure that you move all previously generated directories to other location or change the name of output files in main_train.py else files or directories may be over written.

 Wikipedia internal pageRank were calculated using the help of https://www.nayuki.io/page/computing-wikipedias-internal-pageranks